 2. Pay tribute online

 You can link the QR Code to a memorial website.
-These websites provide a platform to commemorate the deceased with their images, text, and videos.
-This link can then be encoded in a QR Code.
+These websites provide a platform to commemorate the deceased with multimedia.
+It could be their images, text, and videos.
 Upon scanning, the visitors can see an online memorial.
-Hence, this provides a special enhancement to their memorials.
+This acts as an enhancement to the memorials.

 3. Immortalize the memory

 Since a QR Code is damage resistant, it can immortalize the memory of the dead.
 Since the memories are worth sharing and cherishing, QR Codes provide a new way to make them last forever.